Methodology

 Data Quality Monitoring

-The pipeline continuously validates its own output to catch data quality issues and ensure consistency across its three daily runs.
+The pipeline continuously validates its own output to catch data quality issues and ensure consistency across its two daily runs.

 Anomaly Detection